JoinDevathon/AthenaDev-2016/README.md

 another block if you want to sign in again.
 (Sorry, ran out of time.
 I wanted the block to destroy on exit)

 That's pretty much it!
-I'll add anything if I remember.
+I'll add anything if I need to.

 Huge thanks to @codenameflip, who helped me switch to IntelliJ *temporarily* and help me fix Maven countless times so I could code my idea.
 It took like 2 hours, and if he didn't help me, I wouldn't have been able to do this.